Berengar I of Italy: Emperor, 915–924

 In January 915, Pope John X tried to forge an alliance between Berengar and the local Italian rulers in hopes that he could face the Saracen threat in southern Italy.
 Berengar was unable to send troops, but after the great Battle of the Garigliano, a victory over the Saracens, John crowned Berengar as Emperor in Rome (December).
 Berengar, however, returned swiftly to the north, where Friuli was still threatened by the Magyars.

 As emperor, Berengar intervened in an episcopal election in the diocese of Liège, outside of the kingdom of Italy.
 After the death of the saintly Bishop Stephen in 920, Herman I, Archbishop of Cologne, representing the German interests in Lotharingia, tried to impose his choice of the monks of the local cloister, one Hilduin, on the vacant see.
 The clergy opposed to this interference appealed to Berengar, King Charles III of France and Pope John.
 In the end, the pope excommunicated Hilduin and another monk, Richer, was appointed to the see with the support of the emperor.

-In his latter years, his wife Bertilla was charged with infidelity, a charge not uncommon against wives of declining kings of that period.
+In his latter years, his wife Bertila was charged with infidelity, a charge not uncommon against wives of declining kings of that period.
 She was poisoned.
 He had remarried to one named Anna by December 915.
-It has been suggested, largely for onomastic reasons, that Anna was a daughter of Louis of Provence and his wife Anna, the possible daughter of Leo VI the Wise, Byzantine Emperor.
+It has been suggested, largely for onomastic reasons, that Anna was a daughter of Louis of Provence and his wife Anna, the possible daughter of the Byzantine Emperor Leo VI the Wise.
 In that case, she would have been betrothed to Berengar while still a child and only become his consors and imperatrix in 923.
 Her marriage was an attempt by Louis to advance his children while he himself was being marginalised and by Berengar to legitimise his rule by relating himself by marriage to the house of Lothair I which had ruled Italy by hereditary right since 817.